-Update (Oct 24, 2017): A new simpler way to install Jekyll using latest version of its dependencies!
+Update (Oct 24, 2017): A new simpler way to install Jekyll using MacPorts is available.
+So, the following article (written in Feb 2017) is outdated and may not work now!

 Jekyll is one of the oldest static site generators and is the most famous SSG (short for Static Site Generator) of all.
 It considers itself as “blog-aware”.
 Every other SSG software now includes a way to bring blog functionality in its core, though.
 It is based on Ruby.
 MacOS Sierra already has it at version 2.0.0p648.
 So, installing Jekyll should be straight-forward.
 But, it isn’t.
 The tutorials around the internet may usually contain how to install it using brew.
 There’s nothing wrong with it.
 But, when there is a way to install it without brew or any other third-party tool, we will have a clean system.
 So, let’s dive in.